 Healing and love making, what more is need from a tonic that is more like a snack than medicine?
 It is said to strengthen immunity as well as aid digestion.tes and Alm

-You might like to also try our Dates Milk to fight Fatigue.
+You might like to also try our Saffron Rasayana for the Weary and Dates Milk to fight Fatigue.
 Try some other Ayurvedic dishes: Cardamom, Coriander and Fennel Tea, Ginger and Tulsi Tea, and Diet and Consciousness.